sz8386pr/SDC-Project-1/README.md

   the words to win the game.

 <Files>
+characters.py - Characters class contains the guessedCharacters list, defaultCharacters list, and the number of blanks int value

 dictionary.txt - Default dictionary file for the game

 gameLogic.py - Most of the game process goes through here.
 Displays the game board, checks the characters
                 and displays previously guessed words

 guessTheWords.py - The main program to run.
 Mostly for the UI.
-While it is fuctional as intended, I think I could
-                    tidy up a bit more and move some of the codes/functions to gameLogic.py
+Moved program logic parts to gameLogic.py(While it is fuctional as intended, I think I could tidy up a bit more and move some of the codes/functions to gameLogic.py)

 wordGenerator.py - Generates the words to be guessed for the game.
 More details in the file comments.

-words.py - Words class object file. holds the str(word) and int[character count], but charCount[] is no longer utilized
-          due to the change of direction/logic as I was writing the program.
-Not sure if I should just get rid of it.
+words.py - No longer used.
+(Words class object file. holds the str(word) and int[character count], but charCount[] is no longer utilized due to the change of direction/logic as I was writing the program.
+Not sure if I should just get rid of it.)

 Overall, I'm mostly happy with the progress with this project.
 I think it was a good refresher for the Python(though,